wavefrontHQ/wavefront-spring-boot/README.md

   $ ./mvnw spring-boot:run -pl wavefront-spring-boot-sample
   ```

-* If you have an existing Spring Boot application, make sure to use Spring Boot 2.3 or later, and then add the following dependency to your `pom.xml` file:
+* If you already have a Spring Boot application, make sure to use Spring Boot 2.3 or later and add the following dependency to your `pom.xml` file:

     ```xml
     <dependency>